Understanding Datarade Pricing

 Monda Standard (for providers): quote-based annual subscription.
 50 published listings, 1,000 data syncs/month, 30% marketplace commission

-Sales Professional: custom-quoted.
-Contact & company data, mobile numbers, CRM integrations, AI-powered email generation
+Sales Professional: free to start with consumption credits based on usage.
+Contact and company data, mobile numbers, CRM integrations, AI-powered email generation

 Mid-Tier